Laguna Guaniquilla Reflections

 Laguna Guaniquilla

-After about another 100 photos, we got back to the main path, and continued in the same direction.
+After about another 100 photos, we continued on the main path.
 The path lead away from the lagoon, through the mangroves, and along the beach.
 It was all just beautiful.

 Laguna Guaniquilla